sabotond-dev/Premiere-Control-with-Grid/README.md

 # package-premiere-pro

-Control Adobe Premiere Pro from Grid modules.
+Control Adobe Premiere Pro with Grid modules.
 Jog the timeline with an endless knob, drop and jump between markers, set in/out points, ride effect parameters (Lumetri, Motion, Opacity, Volume) with learned knob bindings — and see the playhead position plus the selected clip on a